-Security deposits should not exceed twice the monthly rent for an unfurnished unit or three times the monthly rent for a furnished unit.
+Security deposit should not exceed twice the monthly rent for an unfurnished unit, or three times rent for a furnished unit.
 Security deposits in Oakland do not collect interest.

 During Tenancy

 During tenancy the property owner may use the tenant's security deposit to cover certain expenses.